 The flat white here was good, a strong-tasting espresso, but the milk was a little bit overheated.

-This local coffee shop is definitely on the list of contenders for one of the best coffee shops in Mexico City.
+This local coffee shop is definitely at the top of the list of contenders for one of the best coffee shops in Mexico City.

-Compay is the tiniest coffee shop tucked away on a tree-lined street in La Roma with limited outdoor sitting space, but a great place to grab a coffee and slow down for a little bit while exploring the neighborhood.
+Compay is the tiniest coffee shop tucked away on a tree-lined street in La Roma with limited outdoor sitting space.
+But if you find an empty seat it’s a great spot to grab a coffee and slow down for a little bit while exploring the neighborhood.

 The service was really friendly, and while drinking my coffee there were lots of people walking by with their dogs on their way to a dog park nearby, so that was a big plus.